History

 1976

-- Bob Dylan and HIs Rolling Thunder Revue, en-route to their next gig, pull over and play a short set during a Roger Miller encore.
+- Bob Dylan and his Rolling Thunder Revue, en-route to their next gig, pull over and play a short set during a Roger Miller encore.

 1978